 Things To Do In Lika-Senj County, Croatia

-Nature, however, is what steals the show here and most things to do in Lika-Senj County are outdoors.
+However, nature steals the show here, and most things to do in Lika-Senj County are outdoors.

 Although the biggest county, Lika-Senj, is also Croatia’s least-populated county.
 There are no major cities here, only small-ish towns and an abundance of glorious landscapes.
 This is where you’ll find iconic tourist attractions such as Plitvice Lakes National Park, but also less-known yet totally visit-worthy areas such as Pag Island and the Gacka River.